Frank Rosenthal: Las Vegas career

-A big promoter of sports gambling, Rosenthal secretly ran the Stardust, Fremont, Marina, and Hacienda casinos when they were controlled by the Chicago Outfit.
+At age 40, Rosenthal began working as a pit boss at the Stardust, where his exceptional gambling knowledge became recognized, advancing him to the CEO position at Argent Corporation, owner of Nevada Properties.
+A major promoter of sports gambling, Rosenthal secretly ran the Stardust, Fremont, Marina, and Hacienda casinos when they were controlled by the Chicago Outfit.
 He also created the first sports book that operated from within a casino, making the Stardust one of the world's leading centers for sports gambling.
 Another Rosenthal innovation was hiring more female blackjack dealers, which in one year helped double the Stardust's income.

 In 1976, the FBI and Las Vegas Metropolitan Police Department (LVMPD) discovered that Rosenthal was secretly running four large casinos without obtaining a state gaming license, holding a hearing to determine his legal ability to obtain a license.
-The hearing was headed by Nevada Gaming Control Board Chairman (future U.S. Senator) Harry Reid.
+The hearing was headed by Nevada Gaming Control Board Chairman (and future U.S. Senate Majority Leader) Harry Reid.
 Rosenthal was denied a license because of his arrest record and his documented reputation as an organized crime associate, particularly because of his boyhood friendship with Chicago mob enforcer Anthony Spilotro.

 Rosenthal married Geri McGee on May 4, 1969.
 McGee already had a daughter, Robin L. Marmor, from a previous marriage with ex-husband Lenny Marmor.
 Rosenthal and McGee later had two children together, Steven and Stephanie.
 There were infidelities on both sides, with McGee secretly having an affair with Spilotro.
 The marriage ended in divorce in 1981, with Rosenthal attributing the failure primarily to McGee's inability to escape her dependence on alcohol and drugs.
 After leaving Rosenthal and stealing a portion of his savings, McGee died at a motel in Los Angeles on November 9, 1982, at age 46, of an apparent drug overdose.
 Her death was ruled accidental, from a combination of Valium, cocaine and alcohol.